-The 2021 Tour de France sets off from Brest, Brittany, on Saturday 26 June, and two punchy finishes appear straightaway.
-Stage 1 is set to finish in Landerneau and stage 2 in Mûr de Bretagne, a place on a hilltop.
-The finishing straight climbs for 2 kilometres at 6.9%, while the first kilometre goes up at almost 10%.
-The ascent made its first Tour de France appearance in 2011 with a Cadel Evans victory.
-Since then Alexis Vuillermoz (2015) and Daniel Martin (2018) were also successful in Mûr de Bretagne.
+The 2021 Tour de France kicks in hard with two punchy finishes.
+Stage 1 serves a 3 kilometres at 5.7% hilltop finish near Landerneau and stage 2 ends at the Mûr de Bretagne, which made its first Tour de France appearance in 2011 with a Cadel Evans victory.
+Since then Alexis Vuillermoz (2015) and Daniel Martin (2018) were also successful at the 2 kilometres climb at 6.9%.

 La Grande Boucle ventures into the Alps in the second weekend.
-Saturday’s stage would go to Le Grand Bornand, a ski resort where Alaphilippe soloed to victory in 2018.
-The Col de la Colombière – 7.5 kilometres at 8.5% – will be the last climb before a descent of almost 15 kilometres to the line.
+Stage 8 goes to Le Grand Bornand, a ski resort where Alaphilippe soloed to victory in 2018.
+In fact, the finale is a carbon copy with the Col de Romme and Col de la Colombière and a flying descent to the line.

-Reports claim that the day before the first rest day will serve a summit finish in Tignes.
+Stage 9 finishes uphill in Tignes.
 The 2019 Tour de France would have finished there, but landslides in Val d’Isère decided differently.
-The Tignes climb is almost 23 kilometres long.
+The 21 kilometres finish climb is preceded by three huge intermediate climbs.

 The 10th stage travels from Albertville to Valence, host of the Tour de France twice in the past six years.
 On both occasions the fast men had it their way – André Greipel in 2015, Peter Sagan in 2018 -, which is also the most likely scenario in 2021.

 Arguably, the 11th stage is the most anticipated race of the 2021 Tour de France.
-The route takes in a double ascent of the Mont Ventoux without finishing atop the Beast of the Provence.
-Instead, the riders drop down into Malaucène, which lies at the foot of the mountain.
+The route takes in a double ascent of the Mont Ventoux without finishing at the top of the Beast of the Provence.
+Instead, the riders drop down into Malaucène, which lies at the foot of the famed mountain.

 The final mountainous test of the 2021 Tour de France – stage 18 – takes in the Col du Tourmalet to finish uphill in ski resort Luz-Ardiden after an ascent of 13.3 kilometres at 7.4%.